tpoisot/ms_proba_networks/ms/maintext.md

 between individuals, populations, or species.
 Historically, their study focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03; @jord87].
-The key result of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;
+The key result of this line of research was linking network structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;
 @haer14], or ecosystem functioning [@duff02].
-To a large extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature, defining a wide array of structural properties.
+To a large extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature {==need refs==}, defining a wide array of structural properties.

-Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* from this network.
+Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* (*e.g.* nodes, links, or groups thereof) from this network.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emergent* (they require knowledge of, and describe, higher-order structures).
 For example, connectance, the realized proportion of potential interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
 The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emergent property that is not directly predictable from the degree of all nodes.
-Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values;
-direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.
+Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances, higher-order moments, or probability distributions.

-In the recent years, the interpretation of the properties of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time.
+In the recent years, the interpretation of the properties of network structure (as indicators of the action of ecological or evolutionary processes) has been challenged by the observation that network structure varies through space and time.
 This happens because, contrary to a long-standing assumption of network studies, species from the same pool do not interact in a consistent way [@pois12c].
 Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emergent property of the response of ecological interactions to environmental factors and chance events [see @pois15a for a review].
 Interactions can vary because of local mismatching in phenology [@oles11a; @maru14; @vize14], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14].
-For example, @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
+For example, @olit14 showed that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
 In addition, @cars14 showed that not all